 For example, the definition of self conscious is specific when it says that the term describes a person’s deliberate action or intention due to his or her full awareness.
 Does this sound like a bad thing?
 No, of course not.

 However, the definition also explicitly states that self consciousness is excessive awareness regarding one’s appearance or actions.
 This is much more in line with the way we currently view the act of being – or feeling – self conscious.

 So which one is it?
 Should we stop being self conscious, or should we embrace it as a positive?
 However, to me, the decision is easy.
 Because to me, the question is really: Is it better to know oneself fully, with the downside that we might become too self-aware for our own good, or do we limit our self-awareness so we remain blissful, with the downside of ignorance?

 How would you answer the question?
 Your response will dictate how you live the rest of your life.
 No pressure.

-Maybe we should first discuss the origins of self-consciousness to prove why being self-conscious is good.
-You see, feeling self-conscious is a survival trait.
+Maybe we should discuss the origins of self consciousness for a better understanding of how to stop being self consious.
+You see, feeling self conscious is a survival trait.
 Humans evolved to become social creatures who relied on each other to survive.
-Ingrained in each of us is the fear of being excommunicated from the tribe, which manifests itself in feelings of self-consciousness.
+Ingrained in each of us is the fear of being excommunicated from the tribe, which manifests itself in feelings of self consciousness.

 Think about it.
 Back in the days of nomadic tribes, it was impossible for a human to live on their own.
 We needed groups of ~150 people, known as the Dunbar number, to survive.
 Getting kicked out of your tribe or your extended family was literally a life-or-death situation.